-Effectiveness of female and male condoms in preventing exposure to semen during vaginal intercourse: A randomized trial
+Effectiveness of female and male condoms in preventing exposure to semen during vaginal intercourse: A randomized trial (HTML)

 Galvao,Loren; Oliveira,Laurione C.; Diaz,Juan; Kim,Dhong jin; Marchi,Nadia Maria; van Dam,C.Johannes; Castilho,Roger F.; Chen,Michael; Macaluso,Maurizio